 - Purple zebra print Murano was secretly unveiled in the Australian market following the world-wide released of the Tame the Wild animal print Muranos collection.
 Pandora has confirmed that these are limited edition charms, and should become available in the Central European market as well in the near future.
 These Muranos have made their way to the UK but only to a limited number of stores.

 - A Precious Gift charm was unveiled on Black Friday 2012 as a limited edition charm available only in North America.
 This is the second year that Pandora has released a special charm for the US shopping tradition and I hope it is continued in future!

 - Sea Glass Muranos arrived with the Summer 2013 Collection and is only available in North America.
 They come in indigo, purple, and multi-color.
 The color is made with glass frits heated and melted within the bead, it is also faceted and part of the fascinating collection.
 Will possibly available in other countries in the future.

 - Royal Baby Carriage charm is designed to celebrate the birth of the Duke and Duchess of Cambridge, the first child between Prince William and Duchess Catherine of Great Britain.
 The bead is the regular baby pram with an added gold crown with CZ detail.
-The back is engraved “Royal Baby 2013″.
-The RBC is only available in the UK and Australia.
+The back is engraved “Royal Baby 2013”.
+The RBC is only available in the UK, Australia, and Canada.

 - I Love To Travel is a special exclusive airline charm that is only available on certain international flights, on select airlines.
 These are sold in bundles in conjunction with other travel charms (camera, airplane, passport) and the difficulty in getting them is what makes them rare.